Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Approval workflow determination plus approval matrix application Who must approve the individual adjustment in what sequence Manager -> Business Unit Lead -> HR Lead -> CFO -> Executive Leadership -> Compensation Committee?
+Approval workflow determination and approval-matrix application Who must approve the individual adjustment in what sequence Manager -> Business Unit Lead -> HR Lead -> CFO -> Executive Leadership -> Compensation Committee?
 Rules Engine Auditor

 Decision Record